Bit Blasting Probabilistic Programs: Motivating Examples

 This section presents conjugate Gaussians (Figure~\ref{fig:conj_gauss}) with low probability observations.
 In Figure~\ref{fig:conj_gauss}, the posterior distribution for random variable \texttt{mu} is queried after conditioning on low probability data on Lines~\ref{line:observe1} and~\ref{line:observe2}.

 Why are low probability observations hard?
 Intuitively, general-purpose sampling algorithms begin sampling from the prior distribution and struggle to find samples with considerable weight.
 Only after a very large number of samples do these algorithms manage to sample from the true posterior.
-On the other hand, \hybit{} performs a global exploration of the domain of the posterior distribution, via exact inference on a bit blasted abstraction, and so it is insensitive to this issue.
+On the other hand, \hybit{} explores the domain of the posterior distribution globally, via exact inference on a bit blasted abstraction, and so it is insensitive to this issue.

 Figure~\ref{fig:conjugate} plots the true prior and posterior distributions along with results from different inference algorithms.
-For the sampling-based algorithms MCMC with Metropolis Hastings kernel and SMC, we obtained and plotted 1000 samples after running the corresponding WebPPL~\cite{dippl} program.
-The importance sampling algorithm was not able to obtain any sample with non-zero weight for this program.
+For the sampling-based algorithms MCMC with a Metropolis Hastings kernel and SMC, we obtained and plotted 1000 samples after running the corresponding WebPPL~\cite{dippl} program.
+The importance sampling algorithm was not able to obtain any sample with non-negligible weight for this program.
 The samplers are shifting the posterior towards the true posterior distribution but require many more samples to achieve that.
-Even after sampling about 16 million samples, the expectation of the samples obtained from MCMC and SMC have absolute error respectively of 0.549798 and 1.520776.
-On the other hand, the posterior distribution from \hybit{} overlaps perfectly with the true posterior distribution.
-Stan HMC handles low probability observations well and also obtains high accuracy.
+Even after sampling about 16M and 65K samples respectively, the expectation of the samples obtained from MCMC and SMC have absolute error of 0.549798 and 1.520776.
+GuBPI reports upper and lower bounds on the probability for each interval and incurs an absolute error of 2.33.
+On the other hand, the posterior distribution from \hybit{} overlaps perfectly with the ground truth.
+Stan HMC handles low probability observations well and obtains high accuracy.
+Psi also obtains the exact symbolic expression for the posterior distribution.
 Finally, the mean of AQUA's reported posterior had an error of 5.66 as it fails to make any update to the prior of \(\mu\).